arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Required Hardware and Software

-- USB-C cable (either USB-C to USB-A or USB-C to USB-C)
+- USB-C® cable (either USB-C to USB-A or USB-C to USB-C)
 - [Arduino Opta](https://store.arduino.cc/pages/opta)
 - [Arduino IDE](https://www.arduino.cc/en/software)
 - 12-24V DC, 1A Power supply (optional if not running the section related to the relays)